SamirBou/hvac-sim-bac0/README.md

 2. Start Caldera
 3. Create an operation

-   i.
-Create an agent
+   * Create an agent

-   ii.
-Create an adversary profile including any BACnet features desired
+   * Create an adversary profile including any BACnet features desired

-   iii.
-Create an operation that selects the adversary profile from (ii)
+   * Create an operation that selects the constructed adversary profile

-   iv.
-Start operation
+   * Start operation

 4. Use abilities such as: